abhishek2507/appointy-news/Readme.md

 This project is made in Go-lang and provides the user to create and fetch the news feed through api calls.

-Its made using Go-lang nad has it's Database storage in MongoDB (Atlas).
+Its made using Go-lang and has it's Database storage in MongoDB (Atlas).

 ## The API Endpoints